tfsojon/richinsql-blog/content/post/2019-03-06-system_user-and-its-limitations.md

 ![](/img/SystemUser_Result1.png)

-Now I need another user in that database to test against, someone that isn&#8217;t me.
+Now I need another user in that database to test against, someone that isn't me.
 I am going to map this user to the DBA_Tasks database and give them db_owner permissions

 ```
   USE [master]